Understanding Neurodivergence: Embracing Strengths in ADHD and Dyslexia

 - taniaslt

-- 3 min read
+- 4 min read

-At CADS Autism & ADHD, we regularly support children, young people and adults who have co-occurring neurodivergent profiles, most commonly autism, ADHD and dyslexia.
-These neurotypes frequently overlap, and while this can bring genuine challenges, it also comes with distinctive strengths, ways of thinking and learning, and enormous potential.
+At CADS Autism & ADHD, we regularly support children, young people, and adults who have co-occurring neurodivergent profiles, most commonly autism, and ADHD.
+These neurotypes frequently overlap.
+While this can bring genuine challenges, it also comes with distinctive strengths, ways of thinking and learning, and enormous potential.
+Understanding these overlaps is crucial for helping individuals develop self-understanding, confidence, and self-esteem.

 ADHD and Dyslexia: More Than Just Difficulties

-ADHD and dyslexia are often discussed in terms of what feels hard – attention, reading, writing, organisation or pace.
+ADHD and dyslexia are often discussed in terms of what feels hard – attention, reading, writing, organisation, or pace.
 However, a strengths-based, neuroaffirming approach allows us to see the whole person, not just the areas of difference.

 Research suggests that: